The Wheel Reinvention Jam is a one-week-long jam where you create a replacement for a program that frustrates you.

 Then visit this forum thread and make a post letting us know that you're participating.
 Not only does this help us plan the event, but it is also an opportunity for you to find a team or just get people excited about your project.
 Also, if you link your Discord account from your profile settings, we will give you a special role on our Discord server, and any content you share on Discord can be highlighted here on the website as well.

 If you have some tech that you prefer to use, feel free to use it.
-Otherwise, you can use one of our app templates as a starting point (coming soon!), or chat with us on Discord and we can help you find a setup that works for you.
+Otherwise, you can use one of our app templates as a starting point, or chat with us on Discord and we can help you find a setup that works for you.

 Build your program over the course of the week.
-Sharing your work in progress is highly recommended - you can post here on the forums, discuss ideas in #jams on the Discord, or share your work on Twitch or Twitter using the hashtag #hmnjam.
-More ways to participate will be announced over the coming weeks.
+Sharing your work in progress is highly recommended - you can post here on the forums, discuss ideas in #jams and #jam-showcase on the Discord, or share your work on Twitch or Twitter using the hashtag #hmnjam.
+If you've linked your Discord account, content shared in #jam-showcase on the Discord will be highlighted right here on this page!

-At the end of the jam, you can submit your project by creating a post in a specific forum here on the website.
-Exact submission details will be announced closer to the jam.
+At the end of the jam, you can submit your project by creating a post in the Wheel Reinvention Jam subforum here on the website.
+The specific rules of the submission can be found below.

 Your submission post is required to have multiple screenshots of your software in action, and ideally should include a demo video.
 It doesn’t need to be fancy, but people should be able to see it without needing to run the actual program.